-Been There Done That.
-Going to a bathhouse as many times as I do, you wind up meeting and seeing some of the same people over and over again.
-With some people, you can be somewhat friendly.
-Other people you can acknowledge and give a nod or a sign of recognition.
-Others, you just ignore.
-Being ignored by other men is just how the baths are.
-If you can't take it, then don't go.
-But what happens when you have slept with someone once at the baths and then you run into him weeks later.
+Being a bathhouse regular, you repeatedly meet and see some of the same guys over and over again.
+With some men, you can be friendly.
+With others, you can acknowledge and give a nod or a sign of recognition.
+Then there are those you ignore.
+Being ignored by other men is the way bathhouses are.
+If you can’t take that level of rejection, then don’t go.
+But what happens when you have slept with someone once at the baths, and then you run into him weeks later?
 Do you pick up where you have left off?
-Do you ignore that person?
-Or do you acknowledge that person and make small talk as if nothing has ever happened?
+Do you ignore him?
+Or do you acknowledge that person and engage in small talk as if nothing has ever happened?
 Well, depending on the situation, all three are applicable.

 Picking up where you have left off

-Recently, I was with 'Jake', who is a bouncer at a leather bar.
-This last encounter marked the fifth time we were together.
-It gets better and better.
-Jake is a magnificent lover, completely devoted to giving another man the utmost pleasure (and a proud Rice Queen to boot!).
-Each time we run into each other, we pick up where we last left off.
-Jake understands these encounters are one-night stands.
-And they will go no further than the bathhouse.
-In my opinion, whatever happens at the baths should stay there.
+Recently my friend Aaron hooked up with Jake, a bouncer at a leather bar.
+Aaron keeps telling me that every encounter with Jake gets better and better.
+Jake is a magnificent lover devoted to giving another man the utmost pleasure.
+Each time these two run into each other at the baths, they pick up where they last left off.
+Jake understands these encounters are one-night stands and go no further than the bathhouse.
+Whatever happens at the baths should stay there, IMHO.

-The hours a man spends at the baths is a fantasy.
-Within those walls, gay men can do or act in whatever fashion they want.
-There is so much sexual freedom and liberation in that environment.
-Thus the relationships you form with other men at the baths are very superficial.
-Once a person steps outside of a bathhouse, they are back in the real world.
-So in a sense, you only know that person in the moment.
+The hours a man spends at the baths are a fantasy.
+Within those walls, gay men can do whatever they want.
+Sexual freedom and liberation are rampant in that environment.
+Thus the relationships you form with other men at the baths are entirely superficial.
+Once someone steps outside a bathhouse, they return to the real world.
+So in a sense, you only know that person in the heat of the moment.
 That is not the way to begin a relationship.
-In that context, you are literally running towards each other in slow motion.
-Who know what he is like with clothes on.
-So, it is okay to pick up where you last left off with the same guy.
+In that context, you are running toward each other in slow motion.
+Who knows what this guy is like with clothes on?
+So, picking up where you last left off with the same guy is okay.
 Enjoy it!
-As long as you know that this is a superficial sexual relationship and that nothing will develop from it.
+As long as you know, this is a superficial sexual relationship, and nothing will develop from it.
 But everyone is different.
-There are some couples that have met at the baths, and are still going strong years later.
-So what do I know?
+Some couples have met at the baths and become married, still going strong.
+So who knows?

 Do you ignore that person?

-It will be inevitable that you'll run into guys you've slept with once (or even a few times) at the baths.
-And they show no interest in picking up where you two last left off.
-There could be a number of reasons as to why.
-Such as 'been there-done that', zero chemistry, sexually incompatible, bad breath, etc. I mean the list is endless.
-But how you go about declining another roll in the hay is the key.
+You’ll inevitably run into guys at the baths you’ve slept with once (or even a few times).
+These men show no interest in picking up where you last left off.
+There could be several reasons, such as zero chemistry, sexual incompatibility, bad breath, etc. The list is endless.
+But how you decline another roll in the hay is the key.
 Some guys take the easy way out.
-They act like they have never seen you before.
+They act as if they have never seen you before.
 In short, they ignore you.
 Not so uncommon at the baths.

-Case in point, I once met this GEORGEOUS man, with the looks of a supermodel.
-He seemed very shy, but that did not stop either one of us from hooking up quickly.
-It was during the time I didn't suck dick.
-When I told him, he seemed very surprised.
-But then he did not suck dick either.
-So, we cuddled and kissed.
-I thought we had a great time, but then I ran into him a second time.
-I might as well have been invisible since he completely ignored me.
-While there, he spent the entire time chasing after all of the other young Asian guys.
-It did hurt, but I guess that he wanted to find an Asian guy that was more subservient than I was.
+Case in point, my friend Timmy once met this GORGEOUS man with the looks of a supermodel.
+He seemed very shy, but that did not stop either one of them from hooking up quickly.
+Timmy thought they had a great time, but when Timmy ran into him again, he might as well have been invisible as he got ignored.
+While there, the Gorgeous guy spent the entire time chasing after all the other twinks.
+It did hurt Timmy, but he learned a critical lesson.
+Enjoy the moment cause it doesn’t last forever.

-Another time there was a guy that I was with twice.
-When I saw him again, I decided to take a pass on a third time.
-The second time was like 'been there-done that' and sexually incompatiblity.
-But that did not stop him from scoring with someone else.
-All the while leaving his door wide open for everyone (including me) to see what they were doing.
-And boy did they do it everywhere.
-Not only in their room with the door wide open, but also in the sauna, the steam room, the shower and whirlpool, even in the hallways!
+Another time my friend Alec hooked up with the same guy two times.
+When Alec saw him again, he decided to take a pass for a third roll in the hay.
+The second time was like ‘been there-done that’ and sexual incompatibility.
+But that did not stop the guy from scoring with someone else.
+All the while, the guy left his door wide open for everyone to see.
+According to Alec, they did it all over the baths.
+Not only in their room (with the door wide open) but everywhere in the bathhouse; the hallways, the sauna, the steam room, the shower, and the whirlpool.

-I did not object to him seeking someone else out (this is a bathhouse, after all).
-I admit it did hurt a bit to see his escapades right in front of my face.
-When the shoe has been on the other foot, I have been more discreet, even seeking out the person to make sure there are no hard feelings.
-For me, the bottom line, is to be warm and friendly to everyone I interact with at the baths.
-Even if I run into someone who I have been intimate with, I try to give at least a friendly acknowledgement.
+Alec did not object to him seeking someone else out (this is a bathhouse, after all).
+But Alec admitted it hurt to see his escapades right before his face.
+Alec told me when the shoe had been on the other foot, he had been more discreet, even seeking out the person to ensure no hard feelings.

-But be warned, not all men are like that.
-Most likely, you will be ignored.
-Truth be told if you see someone again, they probably don’t remember you, cause that was a while ago.
-Or the guy is an asshole who views other guys as objects just to get laid.
-That's just the way the baths are, so don't take the rejection personally.
+But be warned; not all men are like that.
+Most likely, they will ignore you.
+If you see someone again, they probably don’t remember you as it’s been a while.
+Or he is an asshole who views other guys as objects just to get laid.
+That’s how the baths are, so don’t take the rejection personally.
 The cold shoulder is not about you.
-The guy is too just busy looking for someone to hook-up with, that he has blinders on.
+The guy has blinders and is too busy looking for someone to hook up with, so he doesn’t even notice who is around him.
 It truly has nothing to do with you.

-Then there have been men, who after two or three encounters, have no interest in me sexually at all.
-Again, it is that 'been there-done that' feeling.
-But they still greet me with warm friendliness and affection.
-At first, this was hard for me to compartmentalize.
-One minute we are being initiate, two hot sweaty bodies together.
-The next minute, we are sitting in the lounge commiserating on the latest episode of 'Sex in the City'.
-Either he does not want to start things up again, or it is me who is wary, for whatever reason.
-What is nice about this is that we are not ignoring one another or being awkward with one another.
-We are being friendly.
+Then there are the men who have no interest in the other person sexually after two or three encounters.
+Again, it is that ‘been there-done that’ feeling.
+But some men are confident and greet former hook-ups warmly, friendly, and affectionately.
+For those men starting their gay journey, this is hard to compartmentalize.
+One minute you are intimate, two hot, sweaty bodies together.
+The next minute, you sit in the lounge commiserating on the latest episode of some TV-Series.
+Either he does not want to start things up again, or you are wary, for whatever reason.
+What is nice is that both of you are not awkward or ignoring one another.
+You are friendly.

-God if only all gay men can end relationships like that.
+If only all gay men could end relationships like that.